couchbase-examples/nextjs-quickstart/README.md

 ## Deploy your own

 Once you have access to the environment variables you'll need, deploy the example using [Vercel](https://vercel.com?utm_source=github&utm_medium=readme&utm_campaign=next-example):
+_NOTE:_ direct deployment button is currently unavailable.
+To deploy a NextJS site to Vercel, clone the project and follow the deployment instructions at the bottom of this README

 [comment]: <> (Todo: update this with a new deploy button)
 [comment]: <> ([![Deploy with Vercel]&#40;https://vercel.com/button&#41;]&#40;https://vercel.com/new/git/external?repository-url=https://github.com/vercel/next.js/tree/canary/examples/with-mongodb&project-name=with-mongodb&repository-name=with-mongodb&env=MONGODB_URI,MONGODB_DB&envDescription=Required%20to%20connect%20the%20app%20with%20MongoDB&#41;)